 Blackheath has played a part in no fewer than three rebellions.
 In both the Peasants’ Revolt of 1381 and Jack Cade’s rebellion of 1450, the rebels camped on the Heath; taking advantage of the good views over London.
 The Cornish rebellion of 1497 was crushed in a gory battle on Blackheath.
 Other rebellious types have fared better on Blackheath.

-A newspaper report from October 1735 noted that, “We hear that for about six weeks past, Blackheath has been so infested by two highwaymen that ‘tis dangerous for travellers to pass”.
+A newspaper report from October 1735 noted, “We hear that for about six weeks past, Blackheath has been so infested by two highwaymen that ‘tis dangerous for travellers to pass”.

 Bow Village Estate Agents